Conditions & Treatments

 Although deep brain stimulation is not a cure for Parkinson's disease and does not slow down its progression, it can dramatically reduce symptoms of Parkinson's disease and improve the quality of life for many patients.

-View a video presentation about Deep Brain Stimulation from Drs.
-Albert Fenoy and Anita Madan.
+View a recorded online presentation about Deep Brain Stimulation from Dr. Albert Fenoy.